DanyalKhanzada/3-tier-cicd-devops/notes.md

     - Created cluster on MongoDb
     - Create username and password
     - Went to network access under security and changed created IP address to 0.0.0.0/0 so i can access it from anywhere.

+    - it is connected to the database after putting in the .env file with Cloundinary text above

+2. App deployment on DEV Environment
     -